g3w-suite/g3w-suite-docker/README.md

 ```

 ## Portainer
-Portainer(https://www.portainer.io) is a software for build and manage Docker environments ina esay and graphical way.
+Portainer(https://www.portainer.io) is a software for build and manage Docker environments in an easy and graphical way.

 For Portainer use `docker-compose-portainer.yml` file and in plus of env vars before, set the follow mandatory env vars: